SamRapley97/cybersec-project-1/README.md

 ## What this project is:

+- This project is a TCP server that receives messages.

+## Why am I doing it:

+- I am working through these projects as I have an interest in cyber-security that I would like to develop.

+## Where does this project idea come from?

 - This is the first little project I have completed from the recommended project list at https://github.com/EONRaider/100-redteam-projects.

-## Where does the idea come from:

-- I am working through these projects as I have an interest in cyber-security that I would like to develop.

-## Why am I doing it?

-- This project is a TCP server that receives messages.

-&nbsp;
 &nbsp;

 ## Main difficulty